Country Living in a Cariboo Valley

 An important thing to know!
 And here’s the secret to getting over 3 pounds of potatoes from 1 potato.

-This is why you want deep holes and lots of soil or mulch to hill over the plants later.
+This is why you want deep holes and a good layer of soil, straw, or mulch to hill over the plants later.

 growing and hilled potatoes growing in the garden